RonanCarty/experiments-discordpy/README.md

 ## Features

-The bot is currently equipped with a range of features, including but not limited to:
+The bot is currently equipped with a range of features which you can use to help you build your own Discord bot, including but not limited to:

-- N/A
+- Syncing

 These features are constantly evolving as new experiments and tests are conducted.